Skip to main content

 Split unallocated costs

-DoiT Cloud Analytics supports splitting unallocated costs among resource groups (defined by attribution) using an attribution group.
+DoiT Cloud Analytics supports splitting unallocated costs among resource groups (defined by allocation rules) using a group allocation.

 Identify unallocated costs